 Processing time = approximately 2-4 months from USCIS receipt date

-Sessions are generally offered a few times per month.
+Sessions are generally offered a few times per month (typically every other Tuesday at 4 pm).
 To find out when the next session is scheduled and to reserve a seat, please call our office at 541-737-6310 or stop by University Plaza, Suite 130.
 OPT Workshops are also available on our OIS Canvas Course if you cannot attend in person.

 Submit a complete OPT Recommendation Request Form to our office.
 An advisor will review your request and, if you are eligible, will enter a recommendation for OPT in SEVIS and issue you a new I-20.
 OIS only recommends students for OPT; actual authorization is given by USCIS.
 Your new I-20 should be ready to pick up within 7 business days of submitting your request form.